-*Postponement of the twenty-third session of the United Nations Commission on Science and Technology for Development (CSTD) took place from 10 to 12 June online.
+The twenty-third session of the United Nations Commission on Science and Technology for Development (CSTD) took place from 10 to 12 June online.

 The commission represents a subsidiary body of the Economic and Social Council (ECOSOC).
 Under the supervision of the UN Commission on Trade and Development (UNCTAD), the commission is meant to provide the UN General Assembly and ECOSOC with high-level advice on relevant science and technology issues.

 Harnessing rapid technological change for inclusive and sustainable development.

 Exploring space technologies for sustainable development and the benefits of international research collaboration in this context.

 The commission will also review progress made in the implementation of the outcomes of the World Summit on the Information Society and listen to presentations on science, technology, and innovation policy reviews of Ethiopia, Panama, and Uganda.